Research

 Recent Work

-Our recent work suggests that the encoding of behaviors critical for survival is not confined to isolated brain regions but instead orchestrated by distributed neural networks in the deep brain (Stagkourakis et al., 2023 - bioRxiv).
-This perspective is reflected in our work on anatomically dispersed representations, where we identified that survival behaviors like aggression involve interactions between multiple brain areas.
-By extending these findings, we aim to map the dynamic, distributed circuits that drive adaptive behaviors, capturing how neural activity evolves in response to changing environments and prior experience.
+Our recent work suggests that behaviors critical for survival are not encoded in isolated brain regions but are orchestrated by distributed neural networks across the brain (Stagkourakis et al., 2023).
+We have identified anatomically dispersed representations of instinctive behaviors such as aggression, fear, and food intake, highlighting coordinated activity across multiple brain regions.
+Building on this, we aim to map the dynamic, distributed circuits that drive adaptive behavior, and to understand how neural activity evolves in response to changing environments and internal physiological states.

 Diagram of psychiatry research tools including viral tools, neural recordings, AI, and behavior testing across species.